 - A qualified audit accountant could expect to earn between £30,000 and £45,000 a year, with the opportunity to progress to managerial roles where you could earn up to £70,000.

 If you're good with numbers and have a meticulous eye for detail, a career in audit accounting could be for you.
-Find out more graduate schemes in this sector.
+Browse graduate jobs in this sector.